 Lawn fungi generally indicates that your yard has poor drainage, or is covered with too much shade, in which case you could try using grass that is suited to shady areas, and check out our page on shade gardening in general.

-Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dish washing soap.
+Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dishwashing liquid.

 Mix three gallons of water with two tablespoons dishwashing detergent.

 Next, prepare the area with the fungi infestation by digging 6-inch holes about 12 inches apart with a screwdriver or similar tool.

 Spray the area with the dish washing solution to stop the growth of the fungi, a backpack sprayer can be used for larger areas.

 Final Thoughts On Dish Soap And Lawn Care

-Dish washing soap contains several chemicals that can be harmful to your grass, and favorable plants.
+Dish soaps contain several chemicals that can be harmful to your grass, and favorable plants.

 But on a brighter note, you can dilute dishwashing soap to kill insects and weeds with caution, as there is still a slight risk that you may cause your good grass to dry out.